MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/dataverse-search.md

 ## Overview

 [Dataverse search](../../../user/relevance-search-benefits.md) delivers fast and comprehensive search results sorted by relevance in portals.
-This is the same search service used in model-driven apps and other Power Platform services built on Microsoft Dataverse.
+Dataverse search is the same search service used in model-driven apps and other Power Platform services built on Microsoft Dataverse.
 The [Lucene.NET](search.md) powered search will coexist for certain time and will eventually be replaced by Dataverse search.
 To enable Dataverse search, add the [site setting](configure-site-settings.md) `Search/EnableDataverseSearch` and set to **true**.
 Either false or without this setting will instead enable the [Lucene.NET](search.md) search.

 > [!IMPORTANT]
 > - This is a preview feature.
 > - [!INCLUDE[cc_preview_features_definition](../../../includes/cc-preview-features-definition.md)]

-This walk through explains how to enable search for the **Order Products** table in the **Northwind** sample database, available with Dataverse.
+This walk-through explains how to enable search for the **Order Products** table in the **Northwind** sample database, available with Dataverse.
 For more information about sample databases, see [Install Northwind Traders database and apps](../../canvas-apps/northwind-install.md).

-You can follow the walk through with a table of your choice by replacing the *nwind\_products* table name with your table's logical name.
+You can follow the walk-through with a table of your choice by replacing the *nwind\_products* table name with your table's logical name.

 ## Step 1: Enable Dataverse Search